Skip to content

 If this sounds interesting, please click here to read more about the position.

-To apply please send your CV and a cover letter addressing the Selection Criteria to jobs@saxinstitute.org.au with the subject heading: Evaluation & Research Officer.
-Applications close on 1 February 2023.
+To apply please send your CV and a cover letter addressing the Selection Criteria to careers@saxinstitute.org.au with the subject heading: Scientific Director – 18 and Up.

 The Sax Institute is an Equal Opportunity Employer.